 You’ve taken pages of notes and studied hard for an upcoming exam.
 You feel confident that you know your material and you’re ready to see that perfect score when you submit your answers.
-But when you do finish, the worst has happened: you failed the test.
+But when you do finish, the worst happens: you failed the test.
 You’re shocked and disappointed.
 You worked so hard, and for what?
 Why bother studying this hard in the future if you’re not going to pass?
 And what do you do now that you’ve failed this test?

 Before beating yourself up for failing or stressing about whether or not you’re cut out for school, here’s a few things you should know about failure and what you can do about it.

 “Failure” doesn’t have to be a bad word.